New Berlin horse-drawn tramway: Beginnings with perambulator operation

 Shortly after the horse-drawn omnibus line began operating, the growing population in both communities made the construction of more efficient horse-drawn railways appear profitable.
 Gäbler, as the initiator of the horse-drawn railway, received concessions from the Ministerial Building Commission on July 7 and October 30, 1875, for two lines from Alexanderplatz to Weißensee and Friedrichsberg, respectively.
 Since both the railway and the land in Weißensee were his property, Gäbler hoped this would facilitate renting out his apartments.
 The police license for the Weißensee line was granted on December 22, 1875, and on August 5, 1876, the Neue Berliner Pferdebahn-Gesellschaft (New Berlin Horse Tram Company) was founded to finance both lines.
 On October 25, 1876, Gäbler's heirs, following his death that year, transferred their rights to the company.
 The construction start date for the Weißensee line is unclear; the route was approved on December 29, 1876.
 The official opening occurred on January 1, 1877, with a trip to Weißensee Castle.
-The approximately five-kilometre route was covered in 25 minutes.
-The parallel bus service was discontinued concurrently.

 The perambulator operation (derived from Latin per meaning 'with' and ambulare = 'to travel'; roughly meaning deflection operation) on the line attracted significant attention, as it aimed to combine the advantages of rail (smooth running) and road (flexibility).
 A track was laid between the Königstor and Weißensee, with vehicles travelling on the road between Alexanderplatz and Königstor.
 The six cars used had a guide wheel mounted at the front left, lowered onto the rails to keep the car on track, while the other wheels remained on the road.
 Raising the guide wheel allowed the cars to leave the track, eliminating the need for sidings.
 The NBPf likely chose this system because constructing tracks in the city centre and sidings along the route was costly.

 However, the “fifth wheel” operation proved unsatisfactory.
 The guide wheel frequently derailed, and the rear axle wobbled, causing uneven running even on rails.
 Consequently, in 1877, the NBPf converted the line to conventional horse-drawn tram operation, laying tracks to Alexanderplatz and adding passing loops along the route.
 The deflection cars were converted and later reused as horse-drawn tram cars.